 In October 2019 however, Orla suffered a recurrence in her right breast, in that the tumour had started to grow again.
 The decision was taken for her to undergo surgery, resulting in a mastectomy of the right breast and removal of underarm lymph nodes.
 Learning to live daily with a metastatic illness was very challenging but Orla bore it with immense courage.

-Throughout the years of her illness, Orla spoke about the emotional fallout of the previous years catching up on her.
-She credits “self-awareness of herself” in taking the time to do the personal work required.
-Her therapy sessions are now a positive ongoing part of her life.
-“Ultimately, we all have to live with our thoughts and feelings 24/7,” Orla advises, “and so it’s only natural to want to work on yourself in order to navigate your way through the gauntlet of emotions that comes from living with Stage 4 Breast Cancer.”
+Throughout the years of her illness, Orla spoke about the emotional fallout.
+She credited “self-awareness of herself” in taking the time to do the personal work required.
+Her therapy sessions were a positive part of her life in her remaining years.
+“Ultimately, we all have to live with our thoughts and feelings 24/7,” Orla advised, “and so it’s only natural to want to work on yourself in order to navigate your way through the gauntlet of emotions that comes from living with Stage 4 Breast Cancer.”

 Alongside her family and friends, Orla took part in the Great Pink Run every year since her diagnosis.
 “The Great Pink Run is a wonderful occasion for my family and friends to come together to celebrate our strength and unity,” she said just months before she died.
 “I could not get through what at times is really a living nightmare without the support and kindness of my loved ones.
 I am so mindful how difficult and upsetting these past years have been for them.
 In fact, at times I think it is harder for my mother, my sisters, extended family and friends to have to watch me ride this crazy rollercoaster that is breast cancer.”

 Unfortunately in mid 2021, Orla’s cancer was spreading and this time it had metastasized to her brain.